 Full episode 68: Lincoln's Second Inaugural Act Three Good Blacks, Bad Blacks Share a clip ByMalcolm Gladwell Writer Malcolm Gladwell, reads from a story that he first wrote for the New Yorker magazine about his cousins, who immigrated to the U.S. from Jamaica 12 years ago.
-(11 minutes) More in FamilyView all 639: In Dog We Trust Feb.
+(11 minutes) More in FamilyView all 648: Unteachable Moment June 8, 2018 Act Three: Those Who Can’t Play Daniel Alarcón’s dad was obsessed with soccer when he was growing up, but he was only average at soccer.
+639: In Dog We Trust Feb.
 23, 2018 Act Four: Resurrection Writer Brady Udall with another story about what animals can take the place of, in our lives and in our homes—this one involving an armadillo.
 639: In Dog We Trust Feb.
 23, 2018 Act Two: Polly Wants More Than A Cracker Veronica Chater explains the conflict in her house between her love for her pet macaw—a kind of parrot—and her love for her husband and three kids.
-618: Mr. Lie Detector June 9, 2017 Act Two: Where the Rubber Meets the Road Ira discusses James Comey’s Senate testimony this week, testimony that called the president a liar.
 More by Malcolm GladwellView all 590: Choosing Wrong June 24, 2016 Act One: Swish Miss Wilt Chamberlain - easily one of the best basketball players of all time - was a terrible free throw shooter.
 348: Tough Room Feb.
 8, 2008 Act Four: Tough News Room Malcolm Gladwell is a best-selling author and famous journalist at the New Yorker magazine.